Paid, Owned, And Earned Media – Why Each One Is Reliable and Awesome

 You own your email list.
 You have complete control over who you send emails to, what content you send them, and when.

 3. Social Media Posts

-As a marketer, you should be completely aware of the benefits of social media marketing.
+As a marketer, you should be completely aware of the benefits of marketing on social media platforms.
 Social media marketing is one of the media marketing channels that you should pay attention to if you want to grow your audience.

 Through social networks, marketers can reach a huge targeted audience.

 - You have complete control over these media types.

 - Owned media costs less than other types of digital media.